anmolthakur74/task-6-knn/README.md

 This task helped me:

--Understand how KNN is an instance-based (lazy) learner that makes predictions based on closest training examples.
+- Understand how KNN is an instance-based (lazy) learner that makes predictions based on closest training examples.
--See the impact of normalization on distance-based models.
+- See the impact of normalization on distance-based models.
--Learn how changing K balances the bias-variance tradeoff.
+- Learn how changing K balances the bias-variance tradeoff.
--Visualize how the algorithm classifies data in feature space using decision boundaries.
+- Visualize how the algorithm classifies data in feature space using decision boundaries.
--Appreciate how even a simple algorithm like KNN can give high accuracy when properly tuned and visualized
+- Appreciate how even a simple algorithm like KNN can give high accuracy when properly tuned and visualized

 ---